 Cannellini Beans in Mint Marinade

-Cannellini Beans in Mint Marinade is a wow salad made with fresh mint if you’re lucky enough to have it in your garden!
-Check out Salad Recipes for more ideas for summer salads!
+Cannellini Beans in Mint Marinade is a wow salad to make with fresh mint if you’re lucky enough to have some in your garden!

-This recipe for Cannellini Beans in Mint Marinade is a dish that immediately perked up my taste buds, and after I took one bite of this salad when Merritt brought it to my neighborhood block party, I quickly asked her for the recipe.
+Cannellini Beans in Mint Marinade is a dish that immediately perked up my taste buds, and after I took one bite of this salad when Merritt brought it to my neighborhood block party, I quickly asked her for the recipe.
 It’s such a simple idea, cannellini beans marinated in a mixture of olive oil, lemon juice, and finely chopped mint, but this may be my favorite mint recipe ever.
-Merritt said she found the recipe in a cookbook called The Vegan Gourmet, and changed it just slightly over the years she’s been making it.
+Merritt said she found the recipe in a cookbook called The Vegan Gourmet (affiliate link), and changed it just slightly over the years she’s been making it.

 More Salad Recipes with Mint:

 Chopped Tomato and Cucumber Salad with Mint, Feta, Lemon, and Thyme from Kalyn’s Kitchen